oscdoctest/Qi-Docs/docs/Writing_Data.rst

 ``Insert value``
 ----------------

 Inserts an event into the specified stream.
-If an event exists at the same primary index, insert fails, returning HTTP Status Code Conflict, 409.
+If an event already exists at the specified primary index, the insert operation fails, and returns HTTP status code Conflict, 409.

 **Request**